Nike Girls Basketball Camp University of Maryland Eastern Shore

-Fred Batchelor enters his 14th season as Women's Basketball Head Coach for the Eastern Shore Hawks.
-Batchelor is the winningest coach in UMES women's basketball history.
-Under his leadership, the Hawks have compiled 163 wins while posting .500 or better in the conference nine of the last 13 seasons.
+Fred Batchelor enters his 18th season as women's basketball head coach at Maryland Eastern Shore.
+Batchelor is the winningest coach in Maryland Eastern Shore women's basketball history.
+Under his leadership, the Hawks have compiled 191 wins while posting .500 or better in the conference 10 of the last 15 seasons.
 His ultimate goal is to lead Maryland Eastern Shore to the NCAA tournament by building a program that exemplifies high character, exceptional talent and a diligent work ethic.View Fred's Bio ⟩

 Maryland Eastern Shore wrapped up its 2015-16 campaign with a 12-17 (10-6 MEAC) overall record and a sixth-place finish in the MEAC standings.
 The squad won double-digit victories in conference play for the first time in seven seasons.
 Furthermore, Coach Batchelor witnessed two student-athletes receive all-conference postseason honors.
 Moengaroa Subritzky earned All-MEAC First Team honors while freshman Ciani Byrom took a spot on the MEAC All-Rookie Team.
 Also, he coached the program's all-time shot block leader Alexis Udoji.
 The Massachusetts-native ended her career with 253 rejections.